 Psychotherapy Training and Accreditation

-Delphine holds a Higher Diploma in Counselling and Psychotherapy and a Master’s Degree in Psychotherapy, both with first class honours, from DBS.
+Delphine holds a Higher Diploma in Counselling and Psychotherapy and a Master’s Degree in Psychotherapy from DBS, both with first class honours.
 Her training was Humanistic, Psychodynamic and Integrative, including an emphasis on Gestalt and existentialist approaches, as well as attachment theory.

-She attends regular supervision, and abides by the Code of Ethics laid down by the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), while working towards full accreditation.
-She attends regular workshops and training sessions as part of ongoing professional development.
+She attends regular supervision, and abides by the Code of Ethics of the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), of which she is a pre-accredited Associate.
+She also attends regular workshops and training as part of ongoing professional development.

 Counselling and Psychotherapeutic Approach

-Delphine offers an open-minded and supportive context in which people can explore difficult issues they may be experiencing.
+Delphine offers an open-minded context in which people can explore and move through personal difficulties or life challenges.
 This can be anything from relationship or family problems, to work or health issues, bereavement, loss, anxiety, stress, anger, personal crises, life choices, or questions about how to live a meaningful life.

 Counselling Experience and Areas of Interest